Toronto history » Blog » Toronto Tax History

 And amazingly, he did it.
 For the first three years of the amalgamated city (1998, 1999, 2000), the property tax increase was 0%.

-We are still fixing bridges and pipes today that should have been repaired in 1999.
-This was the beginning of the “structural deficit.”
+Therefore, We are nevertheless posit bridge circuit and pipage today that should have been restore in 1999.
+Nonetheless, This was the get-go of the ” geomorphological shortage. “

 The Modern Era: 2003 to Present